Ottoman Old Regime: Social and cultural life

 The eighteenth century was a time of increasing consumption and sociability among the Ottoman elite.
 Dozens of palaces sprang up along the shores of the Bosphorus for the rich Ottoman grandees, who used their wealth to fund Istanbul's rapid expansion.
 Fountains were constructed across the city, providing fresh water for a growing urban population.

-In 1721 Sultan Ahmed III ordered the construction of a new summer palace near Kağıthane in Istanbul, to be named Saʾdabad ("Abode of Felicity").
-Whereas Topkapı Palace enhanced the prestige of the Ottoman dynasty through seclusion, Saʾdabad was meant to serve as a stage for a much more visible and ostentatious sultanate, similar to the palace of Versailles in France.
+In 1721 Sultan Ahmed III ordered the construction of a new summer palace near Kağıthane in Istanbul, to be named Saʿdabad ("Abode of Felicity").
+Whereas Topkapı Palace enhanced the prestige of the Ottoman dynasty through seclusion, Saʿdabad was meant to serve as a stage for a much more visible and ostentatious sultanate, similar to the palace of Versailles in France.

 Coffeehouses played a major role in public life, not only by providing items of consumption for the common people, but also as places where people could come together on a relatively equal basis to discuss public affairs.
 While the seventeenth century had witnessed some degree of backlash against the spread of coffeehouses from the state, which was concerned with their socially subversive influence, and from the ultra-conservative religious movement of the Kadızadelis, during the eighteenth century there was no longer an effort to ban them entirely.
 Coffeehouse culture had become an established feature of the cities and towns of the Ottoman Empire, and now the state limited itself to surveillance measures in an effort to control the unruly groups which could gather in them.
 Socially, they became more stratified, with different venues emerging for those of varying social ranks.

 For Ottoman women, the most important venue for public sociability was the bathhouse (hamam).
 Lady Mary Wortley Montagu, who visited an Edirne bathhouse in 1718, stated that the bathhouse played the same role for women that the coffeehouse played for men.
 Large numbers of women could meet on a regular basis, where they would have opportunities to discuss public affairs.
 In the early eighteenth century Istanbul's water supply was significantly upgraded, allowing the number of bathhouses to multiply across the city.
 Bathhouses were naturally segregated by sex, but also sometimes catered to particular social classes as well.